mario-s/pomodoro-timer/README.md

 ## Development

 To run the project, you just need the SDK and the Monkey C plugin for Visual Studio Code.

+There are two Shell scripts for testing:
+* test_all: runs the test for all devices found in the manifest.xml
+* test: runs the test for one device which can be passed as an argument (default is venu2plus)